alxmcbride/CSULB-/README.md

 # CSULB-
-Coding Assignment from CS classes
+This is for coding assignment from CS classes.